 When do you receive information

-You receive an email with information on your accommodation from the Odense Accommodation Office.
+You will receive an email with your offer for accommodation from the Odense Accommodation Office.
 You can expect to receive this email from 15th June for the autumn semester and from 15th November for the spring semester.
 This is true if you applied for accommodation by the application deadline.